 Her work focuses on the intersection of science studies, anthropology, philosophy and research methods in the Anthropocene.
 Her book on six fields of environmental management sciences in South Africa, Rock | Water | Life: Ecology and Humanities for a Decolonising South Africa, is currently in press with Duke University Press.
 Previous publications include Contested Ecologies: Dialogues in the South on Nature and Knowledge (HSRC Press 2013) and Knowing the Day, Knowing the World (Arizona University Press 2013).

-Frank Matose became Director of EHS in 2018, and is a senior academic within the Sociology Department of the University of Cape Town.
-His research interests are in environmental sociology with a particular focus on Southern Africa, placing emphasis on the intersection of local people, the state, capital, forest conservation, and protected areas.
-Interests in these areas are informed by intellectual projects around environmental governance, social justice, knowledge, and power relations.
+His research interests are in environmental sociology with a particular focus on Southern Africa, placing emphasis on the intersection of local people, the state, capital, forest and resource conservation, and the political economy of protected areas.
+Interests in these areas are informed by intellectual projects around environmental governance, social justice, and commons in Africa.

 Hedley Twidle grew up on mining towns in remote parts of South Africa, and joined the English Department in 2010.
 I am now a senior lecturer in southern African and postcolonial literatures.
 Much of my research explores the difficult relation between postcolonial and environmentalist approaches in the humanities, and what questions of deep time, slow violence, climate change and the non-human do to literary form.